vikky269/TRAVELJOURNAL/README.md

 # React + Vite
+A basic app that help me understood how props work in react and how to map through data to create reuseable components in react.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.